aslivka/CS373-site/pages/web_security.md

 ## Week 7 - wEB Security
 ### Introduction
 This week's material focuses on topic of Web Security.
-It's a very important topic because 95% of malware is delived via the web.
+It's a very important topic because 95% of malware is delivered via the web.
 This page will focus on some examples of web attacks: user or browser-focused.
 It will also mention some software tools useful for analyzing visited domains and malware encountered by user.